carolinlawrence/carolinlawrence.github.io/index.markdown

     </div>
 </div>

-I am the manager of <a href="https://neclab.eu/research-areas/data-science/human-centric-ai"><i>Human-Centric AI</i> (HAI)</a> and Chief Research Scientist at NEC Labs Europe.
-My group and I work on Generative AI with a focus on explainability and usability.
-We apply Large Language Models and AI agent technology in various use cases in the domains of finance and healthcare.
-We develop novel techniques in the areas of natural language processing and explainable AI, which we publish at conferences such as ACL, EMNLP or AAAI.
-I’m passionate about making AI systems that are not only smart but also clear and helpful for everyday users.
+I am senior manager and chief research scientist at <a href="https://neclab.eu/">NEC Labs Europe</a>.
+I oversee the work of the groups <a href="https://neclab.eu/research-areas/data-science/human-centric-ai"><i>Human-Centric AI</i> (HAI)</a> and Reliable GenAI Solutions (RGS).
+I'm the manager of the Human-Centric AI group, where we work on Natural Language Processing, Generative AI and agentic systems to enables human-AI collaborations that empower society.
+In HAI and RGS we build agentic AI solutions for NEC.
+Additionally, we publish at top-tier conferences and work on patent applications.
+I'm passionate about developing AI technologies that are understandable, supportive, and capable of extending human capabilities in meaningful ways.

 Before joining NEC Labs, I was a graduate research assistant and PhD student at Heidelberg University.
-During that time I worked on reinforcement learning from human feedback for sequence-to-sequence tasks, i.e. question-answering and machine translation.
-It’s exciting to see how the ideas from my work with sequence-to-sequence tasks and learning from human feedback have evolved into nowadays powerful Large Language Models.
+During that time I worked on reinforcement learning from human feedback for Generative AI.